 Now I know that you may not want the same things that I want from a future husband.
 BUT I do believe that the things that I am asking for should serve as a general guideline on things that should be important to you.
 But first, check out this video on the traits of a good man that unmarried women should look for in a man, also subscribe to my channel by clicking here.

-I will be honest and say that thing things I would say to my future husband has changed over time.
+I will be honest and say that thing things I would say to my future husband have changed over time.
 If you would have asked me this question in my early 20’s, the list would have been very superficial and pointless.
 Nothing of value and nothing that makes up a real relationship.
-Here are some examples.
+Like:

 - Must be over 6 feet tall

 And because these are the things that I spoke into existence these were the type of men that I dated.
 And as you can see the fact that he has a nice body has nothing to do with him making a great potential spouse.
 It just means he likes to work out.
 So as I have matured I have learned how to pray for my future husband (see blog here) and what to look for in my future husband so that I am not sitting around wasting time with random men that have no potential of even leading into marriage.

 1. To My Future Husband You Must be Financially Stable.

 Call it gold-digging, call it materialistic, call it whatever you want.
 I call it being a grown man that is preparing for a family.
 As a single mother, there have been many times I have been stretched to my financial limit.
 So as the only saying goes.
 I can do bad all by myself.
 I do not need another person’s financial hardship to add to what I already have.
 I do not need another child.
 As I spoke about in my video below, real men profess, PROVIDE, and protect.